 Can you share a short excerpt from your latest title or upcoming release?

+What a tantalizing excerpt.
 Thanks for sharing.

 Is there anything else you’d like our readers to know about you or your books?

 I’d like your readers to know how appreciative I am for them.
 Without them, Sarah couldn’t exist nor could I be having the time of my life.
 Thank you for having me today and to your readers for supporting my dream.

 Thanks so much for chatting with me today.
 I’m sharing your blog tour and giveaway.
 Best wishes on the tour and your new release.

 Four Cuts Too Many (A Sarah Blair Mystery)